 Separate Staff Workspaces

 Reevaluate your work stations to determine how you can separate staff by at least six feet.
 Taped guidelines or floor decals are good visual reminders to stay within a designated space.
-You can also provide acrylic barriers between workstations and additional bar code scanners to reduce the amount of shared touch points for your staff members.
+You can also provide acrylic barriers or desk shields between workstations and additional bar code scanners to reduce the number of shared touchpoints for your staff members.

 Other options include converting spaces such as meeting rooms into makeshift workspaces for staff members.
 For shared workspaces, schedule employees so there is enough time to clean thoroughly between shifts.